Outpatient Programs & Rehab Centers

 It is important to consider the cost of the program you are looking into.
-While not always the case, outpatient does tend to be less expensive than inpatient rehab.
+In many cases, outpatient rehab programs are less expensive than inpatient rehab programs.
 However, cost still plays an important role in choosing a program.

 If you don’t have insurance or only receive partial coverage, there are several ways that you can finance your treatment and receive the help you need to get clean and sober.
 Some examples of payment options include:

-- Sliding scale fees, in which rehabs only charge you what you can reasonably afford.
+- Sliding scale fees, in which rehabs charge you what you can reasonably afford.

-- Payment plans, in which rehabs allow you to pay off your treatment costs in manageable installments.
+- Payment plans, in which rehabs allow you to pay for treatment in manageable installments.

-- Purchase affordable insurance on the healthcare marketplace.
+- Purchasing affordable insurance on the healthcare marketplace.

-- Take out a healthcare loan or open a healthcare credit card.
+- Taking out a healthcare loan or opening a healthcare credit card.

 Choosing an Outpatient Rehab